|

 Myth and Misinformation

-about the Eagle Side Great Seal
+about the Obverse Side of the Great Seal

 The American Bald Eagle has always faced the olive branch in its right talon.
 It was the eagle on the Seal of the President who used to look the other way.